Introduction: The New Era of Tech Search

 • Article: For blog posts, news articles, and technical whitepapers.

-• FAQPage: For Q&A sections, which are often used by AI search engines to answer user queries.
+• FAQPage: For Q&A sections, which are often used by AI search engines to answer user queries directly.

 • Organization: To provide information about your company, including its founders and social profiles.